Discover the great pleasure of Ice Baths

 - We recommend you drink something immediately after the bath, preferably something warm.

 - Your body temperature can continue to decline after the bath so make sure that you don't spend too long time in the water.

-10 GOOD ADVICES FROM THE ICE BATHING COMMUNITY
+10 GOOD TIPS FROM THE ICE BATHING COMMUNITY

 - Focus on you breathing, breath in and breath out.
-Focus on a steady and calm rythm.
-Take 10 deep breath before going into the water.
+Focus on a steady and calm rhythm.
+Take 10 deep breaths before going into the water.

 - Prepare your clothes in the order you want to put them on coming up from the water.
 Wool clothes with loose fit are the best.

 - Be decisive - just go for it.

 - Use shoes and gloves in neopren or wool.
 Wear something on your head!

 - Use something warm to stand on after the bath.